upmcplanetracker/podman-version-updater/README.md

     ./podman-version-updater.sh https://github.com/containers/podman/releases/tag/v6.0.0

 This will stop your containers, build Podman v6.0.0 from source, install it, migrate the database, and restart your containers.
 The script will verify that the new binary works correctly before finishing.

+#### ⚠️ Custom graphroot or non-standard storage paths

+If you have configured a non-default `graphroot` in `/etc/containers/storage.conf` (e.g., pointing to a larger disk), the updater script will overwrite that file with the upstream default.
+Your original config is backed up to `/tmp/containers-config-backup.*`.

+If your images appear to be missing after the upgrade, restore your original config:

+    sudo cp -a /tmp/containers-config-backup.XXXXXX/. /etc/containers/

+Replace `XXXXXX` with the actual suffix shown in the upgrade output, then restart Podman.

 #### ⚠️ What if I must delay the Podman upgrade after running the prepare script?